Real Estate Permitting Update: Massachusetts – 5/19/21

 Open Meeting Law

-Governor Baker issued Order No. 1 on March 10, 2020, suspending certain provisions of the Open Meeting Law.
-This Order has allowed public meetings to occur remotely, with remote participation by members of the public and members of the municipal body.
-The Order expired on June 15, 2021.
+Governor Baker issued Order No. 1 on March 10, 2020 suspending certain provisions of the Open Meeting Law.
+This order has allowed public meetings to occur remotely, with remote participation by members of the public.
+This order will expire with the state of emergency on June 15, 2021.
 This is likely to cause significant disruption to the regular operations of municipalities across Massachusetts.
 With a return to compliance with open meeting rules, delays in obtaining permits can be expected.
 Capacity limits, social distancing, and mask requirements are likely over the next few months as public bodies return to in-person meetings.